AET-DevOps26/team-drops/helm/team-drops/README.md

   --set image.tag=sha-<commit> \
   --set genai.llmApiKey=<api-key> \
   --wait=legacy --timeout 10m

-helm upgrade --install team-drops-monitoring ./helm/team-drops-monitoring \
-  --namespace team-drops \
-  -f helm/team-drops-monitoring/values-rancher.yaml \
-  --wait=legacy --timeout 15m
 ```

-During the first shared-namespace cutover, the monitoring release creates fresh
-PVCs and uses the `team-drops-monitoring-` resource prefix.
-The application
-upgrade runs first so Helm removes obsolete bundled Prometheus and Grafana
-resources through their original ownership and frees shared namespace quota.
-Do not manually relabel or adopt old resources into the monitoring release.

-The default monitoring profile is sized for the shared Rancher namespace.
-Its
-six workloads have approximately 576 MiB of aggregate memory requests and
-1.4 GiB of aggregate memory limits.
-Prometheus and Loki each retain a 384 MiB
-limit; lowering them further can cause out-of-memory restarts during ingestion.
-These settings reduce quota pressure but do not change the Rancher-managed
-namespace quota.

 If GHCR images are private, create an image-pull Secret in `team-drops` and add
 `--set imagePullSecrets[0]=<secret-name>` to the application installation.